 Companies like Osprey, HydraPak, Platypus, MSR, and CamelBak offer a number of add-ons to help customize your hydration bladder or keep an older setup running after years of service.
 One of our favorites is the magnetic sternum strap attachment, which includes two parts: one for the tube, and one for your backpack’s sternum strap (Osprey’s Hydraulics Sternum Strap and Tube Magnet Kit is a great option).
 You can also add an insulated tube, a quick-disconnect fitting, a bite valve cover, and more.
 Additionally, major brands like CamelBak, Osprey, HydraPak, and Platypus offer replacement bite valves should they break down over time.
 The main takeaway here is that if the hydration bladder you’ve chosen doesn’t contain all the features you’re looking for—or you have needs that pop up after extended use—you might be able to customize it after purchase.

 There are many ways to treat your water in the backcountry, including pump filters like the Katadyn Hiker, bottle/squeeze filters like the Platypus QuickDraw, and chemical applications like Aquamira or Katadyn’s Micropur tablets.
 Another option is to add an inline filter to your hydration bladder, which greatly simplifies the water treatment process.
 Simply fill up your reservoir with “dirty” water, attach the inline filter at the bladder’s quick-disconnect fitting, and plug your drink tube into the other end.
-Our favorite inline designs are the MSR Thru-Link and CamelBak’s Reservoir Filter Kit, and Sawyer also offers an Inline Hydration Pack Adapter for their popular Squeeze filter.
+Our favorite inline designs are the MSR Thru-Link and CamelBak’s Reservoir Filter Kit, and it’s also worth checking out HydraPak’s 28mm Filter Kit.

 All of the hydration bladders above are sold as standalone products, but it’s also very common to see hydration bladders included in hydration packs and running vests.
 These designs are made to integrate seamlessly: Oftentimes, hydration packs will have a reservoir sleeve perfectly sized for the included reservoir, and offer features like hangers, tube ports, routing tabs, and magnetic sternum strap attachments.
 Running packs, like the Nathan Pinnacle 12L, tend to include running-specific bladders, which are generally 1.5 liters in capacity and feature streamlined components, hourglass shapes, or insulated designs.
 If you’re buying a hydration bladder with the intent to pair it with a day pack or running vest, it’s a good idea to first take a look at these all-in-one designs.
 And for a deeper dive, be sure to check out our articles on the best hydration packs and the best running hydration packs and vests.